 If you use a static IP address, you must provide the Static IP address, Gateway, and Subnet Mask.
 If you are using DHCP, you do not have to provide these, because they will be filled in automatically.
+Also, the Update Rate sets how often data is updated.

-18.1.3 Channels And Security
+18.1.4 Channels And Security